open-data-toronto/docker-local-environment/README.md

 > **Note**: After the first build, `--build` is only needed if changes are made to files in this directory; otherwise, `docker-compose up -d` will bring up the environment in detached mode.

 When initializing Postgres could take longer to spin up than CKAN.
-* To fix restart the CKAN container: `docker-compose restart ckan`.
+To fix, restart the CKAN container: `docker-compose restart ckan`.

 #### a.
 Confirm running Docker containers and volumes
 The `docker container ls` command  will return a list of running containers.
 There should be five CKAN-related containers running: